 - The contract is intended to ensure a temporary increase in the company's activity

-Contract without term
+Contract without a specific term

-- Replacing an absent employee
+- Replacement of absent employee

 - Replacement of an employee whose employment contract is suspended

-- Seasonal employment (e.g. crops)
+- Seasonal employment (e.g. harvests)

-Contract less than 1 month
+Contract of less than 1 month

-The test period is 2 days maximum.
+The trial period is 2 days maximum.

 1-2 month contract

-The test period is 3 days maximum.
+The trial period is 3 days maximum.

-Contract for more than 2 months
+Contract longer than 2 months

-The test period is 5 days maximum.
+The trial period is a maximum of 5 days.

-The interim shall receive at least:
+The temporary agency shall receive at least:

 - Additional vocational training provided to the employee by the user company at the end of the mission

-- Early termination of the employee-initiated contract
+- Early termination of the contract at the employee's initiative

-- Contract for gross or force
+- Early termination of contract for gross negligence or for force majeure

 - depending on the duration of the mission,